adistrim/adistrim/README.md

 Hi 👋 My name is Aditya Raj :)
 ==============================

-I'm an aviation and geopolitical enthusiast learning programming and aspire to be a software developer.
+I'm an aviation and geopolitical enthusiast and an aspiring Software Engineer.

 * 🌍  I'm based in India
-* ✉️  You can contact me at [adistrim@proton.me](mailto:adistrim@proton.me)
+* ✉️  You can contact me at [adistrim.dev@gmail.com](mailto:adistrim.dev@gmail.com)
-* 🧠  I'm learning Data Stuctures and Algorithms
+* 🧠  I'm learning Data Stuctures and Algorithms and working on my projects

 <!-- ### Skills
 <p align="left">